Sharad Pawar: Minister of Agriculture in UPA government

 After the 2004 Lok Sabha elections, Pawar joined the United Progressive Alliance (UPA) government headed by Prime Minister Manmohan Singh as the Minister of Agriculture.
-He retained his portfolio when the UPA coalition government was reelected in 2009.
-He faced several crises and controversies during his tenure as Agriculture minister.
-Critics also point out that during his tenure as the minister of agriculture, he spent more time on cricket in his role as the president of BCCI than on his ministerial duties.
+He retained his portfolio when the UPA coalition government was re-elected in 2009.

 Wheat imports

 In 2007, the BJP asked for Pawar's resignation after alleging he was involved in a multi-crore Indian rupee (INR) scam involving wheat imports.
 In May 2007, a tender floated by the Food Corporation of India (FCI) for the procurement of wheat was cancelled when the lowest bid received was for US$263/ton.
 The government subsequently allowed private traders to purchase wheat directly from farmers that year, resulting in a paucity of wheat to stock FCI granaries.
-By July 2007, the shortage at FCI was large enough to require the import of wheat at a much higher price of 320–360 USD/ton.
-Taking advantage of this, traders who had domestically purchased wheat at 900 INR/ton earlier were now offering the same to FCI at 1,300 INR/ton.
+By July 2007, the shortage at FCI had become large enough to require importing wheat at a much higher price of 320–360 USD/ton.
+Taking advantage of this, traders who had purchased wheat at 900 INR/ton, were now offering the same to FCI at 1,300 INR/ton.

-Agricultural produce prices

-As the Minister of Agriculture, Pawar was consistently accused of colluding in the extreme hike in prices of agricultural produce: